openego/eTraGo/doc/theoretical_background.rst

 =======

-Optimization with PyPSA
+Optimisation with PyPSA
 -----------------------

 Within eTraGo, the fetched data model is translated into a `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_-network.
-The power flow simulations and optimizations are performed with a linear approximation assuming eTraGo to fulfill the assumptions to perfom a LOPF (as those are small voltage angle differences, branch resistances negligible to their reactances, voltage magnitudes can be kept at nominal values) since it focuses on the extra-high and high voltage levels.
-As objective value of the optimization, the overall system costs are considered.
+The optimisation is performed with a linear approximation assuming eTraGo to fulfill the assumptions to perfom a LOPF (as those are small voltage angle differences, branch resistances negligible to their reactances, voltage magnitudes can be kept at nominal values) since it focuses on the extra-high and high voltage levels.
+As objective value of the optimisation, the overall system costs are considered.

 With the argument ‘pf_post_lopf’, after the LOPF a non-linear power flow simulation can be conducted.